indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/FirewallInstances/ConfiguringAlerts.md

 ## Configuring Recipients

-This section list and display all the email IDs already configured for the alerts.
+This section displays all the email IDs already configured for the alerts.
 You can delete the existing email IDs and add other email IDs by following these steps:

 1. Click the **Manage Recipients** button.
 2. Click **Add More Recipients**.